-We accept light, travel mobility scooters on all our trains, but they must be no bigger than 104cm (41ins) long and 56cm (22ins) wide.
-You and the scooter together must weigh no more than 300 kilograms (660 pounds).
-There are class-2 mobility scooter models that can be safely and efficiently manoeuvred into wheelchair spaces.
-You should be aware of the following.
+We accept light, travel mobility scooters on all our trains.
+They must be no bigger than 104cm (41ins) long and 56cm (22ins) wide.
+You and the mobility scooter together must weigh no more than 300 kilograms (660 pounds).
+These are the only models that can be safely and efficiently manoeuvred into the designated accessible spaces on the train.

-- You must book spaces for mobility scooters in advance. - If you do not need your scooter on the journey, it must be stored in the wheelchair spaces.
-If our staff need this space, they may ask you to move your scooter to a safe place, which may mean moving to a different part of the train. - If you can transfer to the seat, we would encourage you do to so rather than sitting on your scooter as this may be safer and more comfortable for you.
-We always recommend that customers check and follow the guidance stated in their specific manufacturer manual - The scooter must be parked and immobilised with the key taken out or battery switched off. - Scooters must not have a canopy or a rear basket as these may make the scooter too large for the available space.
+If you can transfer to the seat, we would encourage you to do so rather than sitting on your mobility scooter as this may be safer and more comfortable for you.

+We always recommend that customers check and follow the guidance stated in their specific manufacturer's manual.

+The mobility scooter must be parked and immobilised with the key taken out or battery switched off.

+Mobility scooters must not have a canopy or a rear basket as these may make the mobility scooter too large for the available space.

+The mobility scooter must be a class two vehicle with a maximum speed of four mph.

+It must have anti-tip wheels fitted to the rear of the mobility scooter.

-When booking, we will ask you to confirm that your scooter meets our standards.
-Please read your owner's manual for the scooter's measurements.
+When booking, we will ask you to confirm that your mobility scooter meets our standards.
+Please read your owner's manual for the mobility scooter's measurements.